 Understanding Loan to Value Ratio (LVR)

-Your loan-to-value ratio significantly impacts your loan terms and costs:
+Your loan to value ratio significantly impacts your loan terms and costs:

-• Calculated as the percentage of the property value you're borrowing
+• Calculated as the percentage of the property value you're borrowing.

-• Influences interest rates and loan features available to you
+• Influences interest rates and loan features available to you.

-• Determines whether Lenders Mortgage Insurance is required
+• Determines whether Lenders Mortgage Insurance is required.

-• Affects your borrowing capacity and loan approval prospects
+• Affects your borrowing capacity and loan approval prospects.

-• Provides a measure of your equity position in the property
+• Provides a measure of your equity position in the property.

 Budgeting for ongoing costs